 - 2014: “Considerations in the Use of Pre-Judgment Asset Freezes,” with John Basinger, NYSBA Inside, Vol. 32, No. 2, p.
 7.

-Jeremy is a “trailing spouse,” brought to Cleveland courtesy of his wife, Shira, who grew up in Beachwood and is now an orthodontist at Weiss Orthodontics, the same practice that treated her as a child.
-Jeremy and Shira are proud new parents of a baby girl, Ariella, their first child.
+Jeremy is a “trailing spouse,” brought to Cleveland courtesy of his wife, Shira, who grew up in Beachwood and is now an orthodontist and co-owner of Weiss & Tor Orthodontics.
+Jeremy and Shira are proud and happy parents of two young girls.

 Jeremy grew up in Tucson, Arizona.
-After finishing college he began a long journey that took him to Baltimore (to teach), Virginia (to law school), New York (to work), Israel (to study abroad), and to Latin America, including Mexico, the Dominican Republic, Honduras, and Paraguay, where he directed a development program focused on community-based environmental and health projects.
+After finishing college, he began the journey that took him to Baltimore (to teach), Virginia (to law school), New York (to work), Israel (to study abroad), and to Latin America, including Mexico, the Dominican Republic, Honduras, and Paraguay, where he directed a development program focused on community-based environmental and health projects.
 Jeremy is glad the journey has come to an end and that he and his family can finally plant their roots in Cleveland.